-1.10 Financial review of the year ending December 31, 2023
+1.11 Financial review of the year ending December 31, 2024

-1.10.1 Analysis of the consolidated statements of loss and other comprehensive loss
+1.11.1 Analysis of the consolidated statements of loss and other comprehensive loss

-The table below sets forth the Company's audited consolidated income statement, ending up with a €43.2 million net loss for the year ended December 31, 2023, and comparative information for the year 2022.
+The table below sets forth the Company's audited consolidated income statement, ending up with a €58.0 million net loss for the year ended December 31, 2024, and comparative information for the year 2023.

-For the year ended December 3
+For the year ended December 31

-(in EUR 000) 2023 2022
+(in EUR 000) 2024 2023

-Revenue 4 348 3 084
+Revenue 4 521 4 348

-Cost of goods sold (1 656) (1 150)
+Cost of goods sold (1 552) (1 656)

-Gross Profit 2 692 1 934
+Gross Profit 2 969 2 692

-Research and development expense (26 651) (15 861)
+Research and development expense (34 325) (26 651)

-Selling, general and administrative expense (21 687) (18 855)
+Selling, general and administrative expense (28 461) (21 687)

-Other income/(expense) 544 283
+Other income/(expense) 1 008 544

-Operating loss for the period (45 102) (32 499)
+Operating loss for the period (58 809) (45 102)

-Financial income 4 174 6 763
+Financial income 7 447 4 174

-Financial expense (3 729) (4 320)
+Financial expense (5 070) (3 729)

-Loss for the period before taxes (44 657) (30 056)
+Loss for the period before taxes (56 432) (44 657)

-Income taxes 1 445 (1 169)
+Income taxes (2 804) 1 445

-Loss for the period (43 212) (31 225)
+Loss for the period (59 236) (43 212)

-Basic and diluted Loss Per Share (in EUR) (1.545) (1.209)
+Basic and diluted Loss Per Share (in EUR) (1.809) (1.545)

-For the year ended December 31, 2023, the Company generated revenue for the amount of $\leq$ 4.3 million compared to $\leq$ 3.1 million for the year ended December 31, 2022.
-The sales were generated in Germany, Spain, Austria and Switzerland.
-The total cost of goods sold is amount of $\leq$ 1.7 million compared to $\leq$ 1.2 million for the year ended December 31, 2022.
+For the year ended December 31, 2024, the Company generated revenue for the amount of \leq 4.5 million compared to \leq 4.3 million for the year ended December 31, 2023.
+In the fourth quarter of 2024, the Company began recording a portion of the selling price for a Genio system related to disposable patches as deferred revenue and recognized \leq 0.6 million in the quarter.
+See note 21 to the Consolidated Financial Statements.
+The sales were generated in Germany, Spain, Austria, Switzerland, Italy and UK.
+The total cost of goods sold is amount of \leq 1.6 million compared to \leq 1.7 million for the year ended December 31, 2023.

-The increase of operating loss from $\leq 32.5$ million in 2022 to $\leq 45.1$ million in 2023, or a change by $\leq 6.3$ million, is due to the increase of activities in all departments.
+The increase in operating loss from \leq 45.1 million in 2023 to \leq 58.8 million in 2024, or a change by \leq 13.7 million, is due to the increase of activities in all departments.
 The Company is currently conducting four clinical trials to continue gathering clinical data and obtain regulatory approvals.
-The Company continues investing in research and development to improve and develop the next generation of the Genio system and preparing for scaling-up of production capacities.
+The Company continues investing in research and development to improve and develop the next generation of the Genio system and preparing for scaling up of production capacities.

 Research and development expenses consist primarily of product development, engineering to develop and support our products, testing, consulting services and other costs associated with the next generation of the Genio system.
 These expenses primarily include employee compensation, consulting and contractor's fees and outsourced development expenses.
-Before capitalization of $\in$ 8.5 million for the year ended December 31, 2023 and $\in$ 15.6 million for the year ended December 31, 2022, research and development expenses increased by $\in$ 3.7 million or 11.7 % from $\in$ 31.4 million for the year ended December 31, 2022, to $\in$ 35.1 million for the year ended December 31, 2023, due to the combined effect of higher manufacturing and R&D activities and clinical expenses.
-This increase is mainly in staff and consulting costs and in manufacturing and outsourced development to support those activities, and was partly offset by a decrease in clinical study activities.
-The IT costs amounting to $\leq$ 1.8 million consist of $\leq$ 1.6 million related to the start of a new ERP implementation.
+Before capitalization of \leqslant 4.9 million for the year ended December 31, 2024 and \leqslant 8.5 million for the year ended December 31, 2023, research and development expenses increased by \leqslant 4.1 million or 11.7 % from \leqslant 35.1 million for the year ended December 31, 2023, to \leqslant 39.2 million for the year ended December 31, 2024.
+This increase was primarily driven by higher R&D activities and clinical expenses, mainly reflected in the 'Consulting and contractors' fees' line, along with an overall rise in manufacturing and outsourced development costs, which includes a \leqslant 1.9 million cost to further develop our strategic R&D projects.
+These impacts were partially offset by lower manufacturing expenses due to higher inventory value resulting from yield improvements.
+Additionally, the increase was mitigated by a reduction in IT costs following the initiation of a new ERP implementation in 2023.
 See note 22 to the Consolidated Financial Statements.